-• Amendments to IAS 1, 'Presentation of Financial Statements'

-The amendments clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
-Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).
-The amendments also clarify what IAS 1 means when it refers to the 'settlement' of a liability.
+Amendments made to IAS 1 Presentation of Financial Statements in 2020 and 2022 clarified that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+Classification is unaffected by the entity's expectations or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).